OctopusDeploy/blog/blog/2018-10/selenium/28-installing-the-tools/installing-the-tools.md

 ![C:\1cfdcc00dd60c7c8695426caaa2b3896](image8.png "width=500")

 We'll give the new user administrator permissions.
-To do this click the Attach existing policies directly, and select the `AdministratorAccess` policy.
+To do this click the `Attach existing policies directly` button, and select the `AdministratorAccess` policy.

 Click the `Next: review` button to continue.